ndm736/ME433.Kitchen/recipes/CheesyPanPizza.md

  # Crispy Cheese Pan Pizza
 By Grace Jackson (Kinda)
-This is the King Arthur "Crispy Cheesy Pan Pizza" Recipie.
+This is the King Arthur "Crispy Cheesy Pan Pizza" Recipe and my family loves it!

 ### Ingredients:
--> 2 cups (240g) all-purpose flour
+- 2 cups (240g) all-purpose flour
--> 3/4 teaspoon salt
+- 3/4 teaspoon salt
--> 1/2 teaspoon instant yeast (or active dry yeast)
+- 1/2 teaspoon instant yeast (or active dry yeast)
--> 3/4 cup (170g) of water, lukewarm
+- 3/4 cup (170g) of water, lukewarm
--> 1 Tablespoon (13g) of olive oil for the dough
+- 1 Tablespoon (13g) of olive oil for the dough
--> 1 1/2 Tablespoon (18g) of olive oil for the pan
+- 1 1/2 Tablespoon (18g) of olive oil for the pan

 ## Instructions